montaguegabe/boilersync-cli/README.md

 📋 Copying current project files...
 🚀 Opening in GitHub Desktop...
 📂 Temporary directory created and opened in GitHub Desktop.
-⏳ Press Enter when you're done reviewing the diff...
+⏳ Press Enter when you're done reviewing the push...
 ```

-The diff will show:
+The push will show:

 - **Green (additions)**: Your custom changes and new files
 - **Red (deletions)**: Template parts you've removed or modified